-&lt;sup>1 Actuarially determined contribution rates are calculated as of June 30, two years prior to the end of the fiscal year in which contributions are reported.
-As such, the actuarial valuation dated June 30, 2017 and 2016 will impact the contribution rates for the fiscal years ended June 30, 2019 and 2018.
+1 Actuarially determined contribution rates are calculated as of June 30, two years prior to the end of the fiscal year in which contributions are reported.
+As such, the actuarial valuations dated June 30, 2018 and 2017 will impact the contribution rates for the fiscal years ended June 30, 2020 and 2019.